foo-dogsquared/freebies-hunt-api/src/list.md

 - [Gamedev.js Weekly](http://gamedevjsweekly.com/) | Weekly newsletter about HTML5 Game Development.
 - [JavaScript Weekly](https://javascriptweekly.com/) | A weekly newsletter that sends a curated list of JavaScript-related articles and tutorials.
 - [Official Node.js Weekly Newsletter](https://newsletter.nodejs.org/) | A monthly newsletter that sends you a curated list of news and resources involving Node.js.
+- [O’Reilly Programming Newsletter](https://www.oreilly.com/programming/newsletter.html) | A weekly newsletter from O'Reilly that contains articles and resources on programming.
 - [Pycoders Weekly](https://pycoders.com/) | A weekly newsletter on Python.

 ## YouTube Channels